chpmnrssll/chpmnrssll.github.com/README.md

 chpmnrssll.github.io
 =====================

-Experiment using Google Spreadsheets + Google Visulization API for cloud datastore for backbone.js client side CMS hosted using GitHub pages.
+Multiuser CMS experiment using OpenShift/PHP/MongoDB for cloud REST API and client app in backbone.js hosted from GitHub pages.